Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

-In Table~\ref{tab:other-compare} we compare T-count complexities and qubit requirements for alternative techniques.
-A major difficulty in making such comparisons is that each method employs a different Hamiltonian model and a different procedure for obtaining eigenvalues, both in terms of the classical preprocessing algorithms and the quantum simulation strategies.
-Consequently, it is not possible to quantitatively assess the exact quantum resources required by each approach to achieve a given target accuracy across general systems.
-For this reason, we only report the asymptotic complexities provided in the original works, together with comments summarizing the key assumptions and limitations, and compare them qualitatively to our method.

-The methods of ref.~\cite{Majland2025}, ref.~\cite{Malpathak2025}, and ref.~\cite{Trenev2025} adopt multimode-type Hamiltonians of higher quality than most other approaches summarized in Table~\ref{tab:other-compare}.
+Compared with earlier proposals relying on simplified KEOs or SOP PESs in FBR~\cite{mcardle2019,Kallullathil2023,Malpathak2025,motlagh2024a,Trenev2025}, our method improves both accuracy and resource efficiency through a combined DVR representation and WH-QROM.
+SOP PESs, including polynomial forms used in prior work~\cite{ollitrault2020-nonad,mchale2017}, remain efficiently compatible with WH-QROM, while more complex non-SOP PESs, such as neural-network potentials, do not restrict its applicability.
+The methods of ref.~\cite{Majland2025}, ref.~\cite{Malpathak2025}, and ref.~\cite{Trenev2025} adopt multimode-type Hamiltonians of higher quality than most other approaches summarized in supplementary materials.
 Their general common scaling is $\mathcal{O}(D^L n^{2L})$, compared to our $\mathcal{O}(D^2n^{\alpha L})$, with the key distinction that our Hamiltonian uses the exact KEO and a general (non-SOP) PES, enabling higher accuracy.
 Even in the fully coupled case ($L=D$), our method retains more favorable scaling while maintaining higher accuracy in general.
 For low coupling-lengths other methods can be advantageous.
-We note that with the exception of the recent work by Majland~\cite{Majland2025}, other approaches do not provide a block encoding of the rovibrational Hamiltonian, which further complicates direct comparison.
+Except for Ref.~\cite{Majland2025}, existing approaches generally do not provide explicit block-encodings of the rovibrational Hamiltonian, further limiting direct comparison.